noamgariani11/Mock-Report/CaseNotes.md

 This showed the password needed to access the entire web server that incriminated Yone for online drug distribution.

+The process used to analyse this disk image was systematic and top-down.
+When something relevant was found then I went to another part of the disk image.
+The entire image was gone over and documented.

 ---

 Note: